How to Prepare Your HVAC System for Winter

 Sometimes the only repair that needs to be done is to replace an old filter.
 When purchasing a new one, consider a reusable filter.
 These can be rinsed and reused like new.
-Be sure to replace or clean your filter every month for optimal efficiency.
+Be sure to replace or clean your filter every month during the months of heavy use, for optimal efficiency and safety.

 Update Your Thermostat

 Older thermostats that use mercury can be very inaccurate.
-This means that you can set the temperature to what you think is adequate, but in reality the heat will exceed your desired temperature, causing you unnecessary usage of electricity.
+This means that you might set the temperature to what you think is adequate, but in reality the heat will exceed your desired temperature, causing you unnecessary usage of electricity.
 Consider updating your thermostat to a digital one to ensure accurate temperature levels.
-In addition, digital thermostats can be programmed so you can set your heating to go on before you wake up or return home, and automatically turned off when you leave to work so you don’t forget to turn it off.
+(And dispose of that old mercury thermostat responsibly!)
+Digital thermostats are programmable so you can set your heating to go on before you wake up or return home, and automatically turn off when you leave for work.

 Clean Your Heating Ducts

 Your HVAC system’s heating ducts should be cleaned periodically to allow efficient heating and provide fresh, clean air.
-Be sure to routinely inspect your heating ducts to make sure there are no punctures, dents or disconnected parts.
-Damaged ducts can raise your heating bills by blowing wasted warm air.
-In addition, check to make sure the ducts are properly insulated so air won’t seep out of them.
-While you may be able to inspect your ducts on your own, if it’s difficult or you don’t know what to look for, consider contacting an HVAC contractor.
-In addition to your ducts, a professional can also inspect your heating system’s belts, motors and electrical switches, as well as thermostats and gas pressure.
+Be sure to routinely inspect your heating ducts for punctures, dents or disconnected parts ... or mold growth.
+Ensure ducts are properly sealed and insulated so warmed air won’t seep out.
+While you may be able to inspect your ducts on your own, if it’s difficult or you don’t know what to look for, consider hiring an HVAC professional.
+In addition to your ducts, a pro can also inspect your heating system’s belts, motors and electrical switches, as well as thermostats and gas pressure.

 One of the easiest ways to cut electricity costs is to make sure your home has proper insulation.
 In addition, ventilation is important as well.
 During the winter, if your home is not properly ventilated, moisture can build up.
 If it doesn’t have a way to escape, your roof can rot, and you’ll need to hire a roofing contractor to repair the damage.